 The second group, incentive trusts, has increased dramatically in popularity over the past twenty years.
 Indeed, a 1999 article in the Wall Street Journal discussed their use.
-13 The article actually mentioned several incentive trust provisions, which are illustrative of the type of provisions common to the trust: matching earned income up to a specified amount; distributing a fixed amount for the beneficiary to start a business or professional practice; making a monthly payment for a "stay-at-home" parent; denying distributions if the beneficiary fails a drug or alcohol test; and making fixed distributions for each year in which a beneficiary has no driving violations.
-14 adjust between principal and income: neither relates to real-world client goals for the beneficiary.
-They are often as not short-hand solutions suggested by the drafter.
+The article actually mentioned several incentive trust provisions, which are illustrative of the type of provisions common to the trust: matching earned income up to a specified amount; distributing a fixed amount for the beneficiary to start a business or professional practice; making a monthly payment for a "stay-at-home" parent; denying distributions if the beneficiary fails a drug or alcohol test; and making fixed distributions for each year in which a beneficiary has no driving violations.